 Now that we have substantial knowledge of Python, let’s look at one very important thing with software: error handling.
 Like most other languages, Python also provides error handling with exceptions.
-Let’s have a look in how this works.
+Let’s have a look in how Python exception handling works.

 Basically, each progress of error-handling starts with a try-statement.
 This is a block where an error might occur.
 If an error occurs in the try-block, an exception is raised in Python.
 The interpreter then looks if there is a surrounding exception handler.
 It is best to handle exceptions as detailed as possible, since it will prevent errors later in the program.
 Python has a huge list of pre-defined exceptions, so it is easy to handle them without the need for own exceptions.
 A try-Block might also have a finally-block.
 This is useful if you worked with files or opened some connections.
 In the finally-block, you can close the connections.
 Note that the finally-block is executed every time, independent of an error or not.
 The syntax for Exceptions is this: